clementwong/clementwong.github.io/_pages/about.md

 {% include base_path %}

 I am a PhD Candidate at University of Michigan.
 My current research is on degradation diagnostics and fault detection of lithium-ion battery systems connected to the grid.
-My research interest lies in the intersection of batteries, data science, and and machine learning, where I am accelerating the development and deployment of batteries.
+My research interest lies in the intersection of batteries, data science, and and machine learning, where I am working improving the operations and safety of batteries.

-Here, you can find more information about my work and my blog where I often post about batteries, data science, and machine learning.

-You can also find personal information about me, particularly my passion for endurance sports.
+More information about me and my work will be posted soon!